 Physician's assistants must complete 100 hours of continuing medical education every two years in order to maintain their certification.
 Schools and health care organizations offer classes on a wide range of topics, including improved patient communication, geriatrics and behavioral medicine.
 Seminars designed to keep PAs current with regards to new tools and techniques may be offered at local colleges or medical organizations.

-Many continuing education options for physicians assistant allow for home study courses.
+Many continuing education options for physician assistants allow for home study courses.
 Presentations from conferences are available online following the conference.
-Organizations like the American Academy of Physician Assistants have member resources that encourage physician assistants to develop their practices and their presence as health care providers in the community at large.
+Organizations such as the American Academy of Physician Assistants have member resources that encourage physician assistants to develop their practices and their presence as health care providers in the community at large.